MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-complete.md

 ---
 title: bitsadmin complete
-description: "Windows Commands topic for **bitsadmin complete** - completes the job.
-The downloaded files are not available to you until you use this switch." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin complete** - completes the job.
+The downloaded files are not available to you until you use this switch. ms.custom: na ms.prod: windows-server ms.reviewer: na